TosbackCgusBridge-Bot/CGUs-versions/Kongregate/Privacy Policy.md

 *   **Do Not Track.** Do Not Track is a concept that has been promoted by regulatory agencies such as the U.S. Federal Trade Commission (FTC), for the Internet industry to develop and implement a mechanism for allowing Internet users to control the tracking of their online activities across websites by using browser settings.
 At this time, there is no general agreement on how companies such as ours should interpret Do Not Track signals.
 Kongregate does not currently respond to Do Not Track signals, whether that signal is received on a computer or on a mobile device.
 You can learn more about Do Not Track here.

 8\.
-Transfer Out of The EEA and On the Basis of The EU/US-Privacy Shield Framework
+Transfer Out of Europe On the Basis of The Privacy Shield Framework

 _IMPORTANT INFORMATION FOR EUROPEAN USERS:_ When you use our Services, your data may be sent to the United States and possibly other countries.

-The personal data that we collect from you may be transferred to and stored at a destination outside the European Economic Area (**“EEA”**), including at destinations that are not subject to a decision by the European Commission establishing an adequate level of protection of personal data.
+The personal data that we collect from you may be transferred to and stored at a destination outside the European Economic Area (**“EEA”**) and Switzerland, including at destinations that are not subject to a decision by the European Commission establishing an adequate level of protection of personal data.
 Currently, our servers are in the United States.
-Your personal data can be shared with other companies owned by our parent company, processed by staff working for us or for one of our suppliers, located outside the EEA.
+Your personal data can be shared with other companies owned by our parent company, processed by staff working for us or for one of our suppliers, or shared with certain third parties who may be located outside the EEA and Switzerland.
 We will take all reasonable necessary steps to ensure that your personal data is treated securely and in accordance with this Privacy Policy and have adopted appropriate safeguards to protect it.

-Kongregate has submitted its application for Privacy Shield certification, and the U.S. Department of Commerce has notified us that our application has been received and that it is in the queue for review.
-We are merely awaiting the official confirmation of our certification from the U.S. Department of Commerce that Kongregate adheres to the Privacy Shield Principles for the collection and processing of personal data from our users in the European Union.
-To learn more about the Privacy Shield program please visit www.privacyshield.gov.
-We are subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).
+Kongregate complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data transferred from our users in the European Union and Switzerland to the United States.
+We commit to cooperate with EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by such authorities with regard to data transferred from the EU and Switzerland.
+We have certified to the Department of Commerce that we adhere to the Privacy Shield Principles.
+To learn more about the Privacy Shield program and to view our certification, please visit www.privacyshield.gov.
+We are subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission and/or the Department of Transportation.
 If there is any conflict between the policies in this Privacy Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.

 In compliance with the Privacy Shield Principles, Kongregate commits to resolve complaints about our collection or use of your personal information.
-EU individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Kongregate at support@Kongregate.com.
-Kongregate has further committed to refer unresolved Privacy Shield complaints to JAMS, an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, you may seek further assistance, at no cost to you, from JAMS at https://www.jamsadr.com/eu-us-privacy-shield, which is an independent dispute resolution body in the United States.
+EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Kongregate at support@Kongregate.com.
+Kongregate has further committed to refer unresolved Privacy Shield complaints to International Centre for Dispute Resolution-American Arbitration Association (ICDR-AAA), an alternative dispute resolution provider located in the United States.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, you may seek further assistance, at no cost to you, from the ICDR-AAA at http://go.adr.org/privacyshield.html.

 In certain circumstances, the Privacy Shield Framework provides the right to invoke binding arbitration to resolve complaints not resolved by other means, as described in Annex I to the Privacy Shield Principles.